Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 If your heart is telling you to take dairy out of your life for animal rights or sustainability reasons, I am here to tell you that that a dairy free diet absolutely can be healthy.

-You just need to make an effort replace dairy with foods in those nutrients you were previously getting from dairy.
+However, you’ll want to make an effort replace dairy with foods in containing the nutrients you were previously getting from dairy in a appropriately planned healthy way.

 Calcium